rpseng/D6-arduino-nRF5/README.md

  6. Click ```Replace Driver``` / ```Install Driver```

 __NOTE__: To roll back to the original driver go to: Device Manager -> Right click on device -> Check box for "Delete the driver software for this device" and click Uninstall

+### Pinout, Flashfiles and Espruino Version

+Here [Fanoush](https://github.com/fanoush/ds-d6) made much work in the Espruino direction with the Pinout and Flash Backup files.

 ## Credits